Tips on How to Negotiate Your Salary After a Job Offer

 - Delay Responding to an Offer Until You Have Time to Think

 - Move On If It Doesn’t Meet Your Requirement

 1. Know the Going Market Rate for Your Talent

 Every career has its own distinctive market value.
 For example, a surgeon will obviously make more money than a receptionist, and it’s not hard to see why.
 Knowing the salary range for your particular talent will give you a rough idea of what the company is already planning to pay you.

 You can find out what a particular position in a particular area should pay through the internet or from the information around you.
-These sources are particularly useful if you are working remotely, and need to find the going rate near your new employee’s headquarters.
+These sources are particularly useful if you are working remotely and need to find the going rate near your new employer’s headquarters.

 Once you have determined your approximate worth, be prepared to ask for a somewhat higher salary during negotiations.
 That way, you have a fallback position if your first request is too high.
 In comparison, if you start with your bottom line, you have less a chance of negotiating a salary that’s acceptable to you.

 3. Avoid Talking About Salary Expectations Until You Receive the Job Offer

 Many interviewers will often ask you about how much you expect to be paid if you get the job.
 This is usually a trick question – If you quote a large figure, you will probably end up scaring the company from hiring you, and if you quote a small figure, it raises some questions about your expertise.